Associate Professional

 Example: Singly linked list, doubly linked list

-Q24.
-How to implement a project in sap
+Q. How do you implement a project in SAP?

 To implement a project in SAP, you need to follow a structured approach involving planning, configuration, testing, and deployment.